VIB-PSB/ksrates/doc/source/paralogs_analyses.rst

 .. warning::
     Please keep in mind that mixture modeling results on *K*:sub:`S` distributions should be interpreted cautiously due to their tendecy of overfitting and overclustering.

-Output file format
+Data output file format
 ------------------

-Among the output files (for a complete list see section :ref:`output_files`), the ELMM produces a tabular (TSV) file and a text file where to store parameters and fitting results:
+Among its outputs (for a complete list see section :ref:`output_files`), the ELMM produces a tabular (TSV) file and a text file where parameters and fitting results are stored:

 * ``elmm_species_parameters.tsv``:

-    * The type of model initialization is stored in column 1 according to a numerical code (1: data-driven, 2: data-driven plus a random lognormal component, 3: random initialization with exponential component and one lognormal component, 4: random initialization with exponential component and two lognormal components; higher numbers feature increasing number of lognormal components).
+    * The model initialization approach is stored in column 1 ``Model`` according to a numerical code (1: data-driven, 2: hybrid data-driven plus a random lognormal component, 3: random initialization with exponential component and one lognormal component, 4: random initialization with exponential component and two lognormal components; higher numbers feature random initialization with exponential component and increasing number of lognormal components).
-    * The initialization round is stored in column 2.
-By default each model type (execpt type 1) is initialized and fitted 10 times, so this column shows numbers from 1 to 10.
+    * The initialization round is stored in column 2 ``Initialization``.
+By default each model type (except type 1) is initialized and fitted 10 times, so this column shows numbers from 1 to 10.
-    * The BIC and loglikelihood scores for the fitted model are stored in columns 3 and 4.
+    * The BIC and loglikelihood scores for the fitted model are stored in columns 3 ``BIC`` and 4 ``Loglikelihood``.
-    * The number of algorithm iterations needed to reach convergence is stored in column 5.
-If greater than 300, the convergence is not reached and the cell shows *NA*.
+    * The number of algorithm iterations needed to reach convergence is stored in column 5 ``Convergence``.
+If greater than 300 iterations would be needed, convergence is not reached and the cell will show *NA*.
-    * The fitted exponential rate parameter and its component weight are stored in columns 6 and 7.
+    * The fitted exponential rate parameter and its component weight are stored in columns 6 ``Exponential_Rate`` and 7 ``Exponential_Weight``.
-    * The mean, standard deviation and weight of the fitted Normal components used to define the correspondent lognormal components are stored in columns 8 to 10.
-When there are multiple lognormal components, the data for each of them are stored in a separate row (the number of rows is thus equal to the number of lognormal components).
+    * The mean, standard deviation and weight of the fitted Normal components used to define the correspondent lognormal components are stored in columns 8 to 10: ``Normal_Mean``, ``Normal_SD`` and ``Normal_Weight``.
+When there are multiple lognormal components, the data for each of them are stored in a separate row (the number of rows for each model and initialization is thus equal to the number of lognormal components).

 .. figure:: _images/elmm.png
     :align: center
     :width: 800

-    This file section shows the result for the first initalization of model 5: each row stores the same data for the exponential component plus the data for one of the three lognromal components.
+    This file section shows the result for the first initalization of model 5: each row stores the same data for the exponential component plus the data for one of the three lognormal components.

-* ``elmm_species_parameters.txt`` reports the results in a more descriptive and easy-to-read layout.
+* ``elmm_species_parameters.txt`` reports the results in a more descriptive and easy-to-read logging format.

 .. _`lmm`: